rendil/blog.alexander.social/content/posts/feature-switches-rule-definitions.md

 #### Database or filesystem?

-Perhaps to biggest question to ask is where to store/retrieve your feature switches.
-There's no right or wrong answer here.
+Perhaps the biggest question to ask is where to store/retrieve your feature switches.

 Here are some of the key considerations:
 * A database is automatically distributed, making the switches accessible anywhere the database can be accessed.
 While storing in git would mean you need a way to distribute the files to any production server that needs them.